naveeeedhassan/countdown/readme.md

 You can change the colors or adjust the gradient direction according to your preferences.

-### Responsive Design

-The countdown timer is fully responsive and will adjust for smaller screen sizes like mobile phones and tablets.

 ### Example Target Date

 To set the timer for a different target, for example, December 31, 2025, at midnight UTC, modify the `startCountdown` function like this: